 Now you are ready to start signing with your students!
 You will, of course, want to MODEL, MODEL, MODEL!
-Use an extra pillowcase to show the students how to hold the fabric while they write and explain them that writing on fabric is different than writing on paper.
+Use an extra pillowcase to show the students how to hold the fabric while they write and explain to them that writing on fabric is different than writing on paper.
 Show them to hold the fabric (sort of) tightly with one hand and lay their arm on the pillowcase when they are writing.
-I allow my students to write their name and draw a small, simple picture!
+I allow my students to write their names and draw a small, simple picture!
 Some years I have even let each student practice on my pillowcase before they start.

-You will also want to show kids too how the markers will bleed and how things are a little difficult to “color in.”
+You will also want to show kids how the markers will bleed and how things are a little difficult to “color in.”
 Tell the kids NOT to cross things out and to really think about what they are writing and drawing.
-It’s important because students are writing on someone else’s pillowcase.
+It’s important because students are writing on someone else’s pillowcases.
 I tell them this explicitly and say “You don’t want your pillowcase to have scribbles or things crossed off on it do you?”

 Now you are REALLY ready to get started.
 I line the pillowcases up in a row around my classroom and the students literally go all the way around the room and sign as they go.

-If any students are absent, we will add their pillowcase to the row so we don’t have to do this again as a full class.
+If any students are absent, we will add their pillowcases to the row so we don’t have to do this again as a full class.
 I will not let the students take the pillowcases home so any absent students can sign them all as well too.

 And there you have it, great little pillowcases that your students will sleep with and treasure!
 When they are done we love to do a reading day with them.

 And if you want to know how to customize the pillowcases to have your name and year, watch this video!